codess-aus/DP-900/nonrelational.md

 You can use a premium Azure File storage account to replace or supplement traditional on-premises file shares.
 This is true for both standard and premium storage accounts.
 This includes scenarios where application data is moved to the cloud but applications continue to run on-premises.

-Microsoft recommends that any new data project created from scratch uses the Core (SQL) API.
-This includes applications with key/value data.
+Microsoft recommends that any new data project created from scratch uses the **Core (SQL) API**.
+This includes applications with **key/value data**.
 This type of application is also supported by the Table API, but the Core (SQL) API is recommended as the best solution because it provides improved indexing and a richer query experience.

 When creating a new application that analyzes detailed relationship information for non-relational data you should use the Gremlin API.
 This is one of the few cases where the Core (SQL) API is not recommended as the best solution. **Graph Database -> Gremlin API**

 When moving application data to the cloud that uses semi-structured documents to store data, you should use the Core (SQL) API.
 The Core (SQL) API gives you the ability to create, query, and update data documents.

-You should use the Cassandra API when moving column-family format data to the cloud to support an existing application.
-Microsoft suggests limiting the use of the **Cassandra API to supporting existing data**, such as when **moving data to the cloud**.
-The Cassandra API is specifically designed to support **column-family data**.

 Azure File storage supports direct mounting by Windows, macOS, and Linux.
 This includes support for concurrent access from the cloud and on-premises.
 Azure File storage can be used to supplement or replace on-premises file server shares.